wp-plugins/piwigomedia/readme.txt

 1. PiwigoMedia's main window

 == Changelog ==
+= 1.1.1 =
+* new: pwg-gallery shortcode.
+This shortcode uses Galleria JS library (http://galleria.io/) to display Piwigo categories as inline galleries.
+* update: curl requests are now configured to bypass peer verification.
+This solves the problem with self-signed certificates.

 = 1.1.0 =
 * new: WP shortcodes are now available: pwg-image and pwg-category.
 * new: PiwigoMedia Widget.
 Display Piwigo images inside a widget.
 This is an EXPERIMENTAL feature and it's very basic at the moment.